Endoscopic Brow Lift

 What is an Endoscopic Brow Lift?

-- An endoscopic brow lift, also called a forehead lift, surgically corrects drooping eyebrows and softens worried or angry expressions that lead to from frown lines.
+- An endoscopic brow lift, also called a forehead lift, surgically corrects drooping eyebrows and softens worried or angry expressions that result from frown lines.

-- The lead to is a more youthful, relaxed, and refreshed appearance.
+- The result is a more youthful, relaxed, and refreshed appearance.

 Am I a Brow Lift Candidate?